Word Gems

 |

 And with this realization -- that she possesses a life-force, a soul energy, a vital intelligence, not so unlike your own -- new perceptions press upon the mind.
-Further, romantic attraction “suddenly” fills the void, comes unbidden, surprises you.
-And all of this unveiling prompts the question, what is love, really?
+Further, romantic attraction “suddenly” fills the void, comes unbidden, surprises.
+And all this unveiling prompts the question, what is love, really?

 Because of the close quarters, the rapid succession, in which these events present themselves, we might begin to perceive and infer the true nature of love.